Aortic dissection: Pathophysiology

 The initiating event in aortic dissection is a tear in the intimal lining of the aorta.
 Due to the high pressures in the aorta, blood enters the media at the point of the tear.
-The force of the blood entering the media causes the tear to extend.
+The force of the blood entering the space between the intima and media layers causing the tear to extend.
 It may extend proximally (closer to the heart) or distally (away from the heart) or both.
-The blood travels through the media, creating a false lumen (the true lumen is the normal conduit of blood in the aorta).
+The blood travels through the space, creating a false lumen (the true lumen is the normal conduit of blood in the aorta).
 Separating the false lumen from the true lumen is a layer of intimal tissue known as the intimal flap.

-The vast majority of aortic dissections originate with an intimal tear in either the ascending aorta (65%), the aortic arch (10%), or just distal to the ligamentum arteriosum in the descending thoracic aorta (20%).
+Two-thirds of aortic dissections involve the ascending aorta, the rest involve only the descending aorta (type B aortic dissections).

-As blood flows down the false lumen, it may cause secondary tears in the intima.
-Through these secondary tears, the blood can re-enter the true lumen.

 While it is not always clear why an intimal tear may occur, quite often it involves degeneration of the collagen and elastin that make up the media.
 This is known as cystic medial necrosis and is most commonly associated with Marfan syndrome and is also associated with Ehlers-Danlos syndrome.

 In about 13% of aortic dissections, no evidence of an intimal tear is found.
 In these cases, the inciting event is thought to be an intramural hematoma (caused by bleeding within the media).
 Since no direct connection exists between the true lumen and the false lumen in these cases, diagnosing an aortic dissection by aortography is difficult if the cause is an intramural hematoma.
 An aortic dissection secondary to an intramural hematoma should be treated the same as one caused by an intimal tear.

 Diagnosis

 Because of the varying symptoms of aortic dissection, the diagnosis is sometimes difficult to make.
 Concern should be increased in those with low blood pressure, neurological problems, and an unequal pulses.

-While taking a good history from the individual may be strongly suggestive of an aortic dissection, the diagnosis cannot always be made by history and physical signs alone.
-Often, the diagnosis is made by visualization of the intimal flap on a diagnostic imaging test.
-Common tests used to diagnose an aortic dissection include a CT scan of the chest with iodinated contrast material and a transesophageal echocardiogram.
-The proximity of the aorta to the esophagus allows the use of higher-frequency ultrasound for better anatomical images.
-Other tests that may be used include an aortogram or magnetic resonance angiogram of the aorta.
-Each of these tests has pros and cons, and they do not have equal sensitivities and specificities in the diagnosis of aortic dissection.

-In general, the imaging technique chosen is based on the pretest likelihood of the diagnosis, availability of the testing modality, patient stability, and the sensitivity and specificity of the test.
+The diagnosis of aortic dissection is made by visualization of the intimal flap on a diagnostic imaging test.
+The gold standard test is CT angiography of the aorta.
+Other possible tests include a CT scan of the chest, cardiac magnetic resonance (MRI), or echocardiography.